karmaniverous/stan/.stan/system/stan.system.md

    - Headings match the template exactly (names and order).

 5. Documentation cadence (gating)
-   - If any Patch block is present in this reply, there MUST also be a Patch for <stanPath>/system/stan.todo.md that reflects the change set (unless the change set is deletions‑only or explicitly plan‑only).
+   - Normal replies: If any Patch block is present, there MUST also be a Patch for <stanPath>/system/stan.todo.md that reflects the change set (unless the change set is deletions‑only or explicitly plan‑only).
    - The “Commit Message” MUST be present and last.
-   - If either requirement is missing, STOP and re‑emit after fixing.
-This is a hard gate and the composition MUST fail when missing.
+   - FEEDBACK replies: Commit Message requirement is waived; documentation patches are not required solely to accompany FEEDBACK corrections.

 6. FEEDBACK response completeness
    - When replying to a FEEDBACK packet: